-St. Cloud, Minnesota General Fund

-Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual (Continued)
+STRIDE Academy Charter School No. 4142 St. Cloud, Minnesota General Fund Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual (Continued on the Following Pages) For the Year Ended June 30, 2022

-(With Comparative Actual Amounts for the Year Ended June 30, 2020)
+(With Comparative Actual Amounts for the Year Ended June 30, 2021)